egtbomb/An-OpenFOAM-based-LES-solver-for-Eulerian-concentration-transport-and-scalar-dispersion-simulations./README.md

 Before running the simulation, the solver modifications related to the Eulerian concentration equation must be compiled.

 * Clone the code to your computer:
+* In the lesEulerianConcentration/concenFoamCode directory, it is necessary to compile the solver code that couples the turbulent flow equations with the Eulerian concentration equation
 *Enter the source code directory.
 * Compile the code in $FOAM_UTILITIES/preProcessing/CDRFGcode: